How do solar panels work? A simple guide

 In recent years, solar energy adoption in Ireland has seen a significant uptick and the numbers tell the story.

-According to Solar Ireland, the country’s solar capacity increased by 49% in the last year alone and by 160% since 2023.
+Ireland surpassed 2 GW of installed solar capacity nationwide in 2025 and is on track towards its 8 GW target by 2030.
 Solar power now meets the electricity needs of over 370,000 homes and prevents over 395,000 tonnes of carbon emissions each year - equivalent to more than 2.6 billion kilometres of driving in a fossil-fuelled car.

 What is solar energy?